Jen Mak MSc MBACP - Grief and anxiety counselling - Slots each day

 The way we talk to others and ourselves is a window to what’s going on inside.
-‘A Space For’ is a place for you to explore what that is.
+My counselling space, ‘A Space For’ is a place for you to explore what that is.
 We can be too easily swept up in the day-to-day and in our long ingrained habits and beliefs that it takes dedicated time and focus to unravel what really is causing us pain, the grudges and guilt.
 What really is behind the ‘shoulds’ and ‘musts’ that we say?

 Counselling can be valuable to those who have become stuck in the restorative orientation.
 In order to get by each hour, let alone each day, they detach from their feelings of loss and sometimes with their feelings entirely, the positives as well.
 A counsellor can be a friendly companion to support you explore loss so that you don’t feel completely drowned by it.